DevHamu/PlacedTool/readMe.txt

 RotateCamera: Dlag with holding LeftClick.
 Same as default pawn.

-A packaged directory contains Standalone.
-UE4 version 4.21.2.
+Current use UE4 version is4.21.2.

-Please let me know if you don't understand something.